juniorsundarCasual/TGT/vault/volume-4.chapter-294.md

 "I expressly warned you that I needed complete silence when-" The right side spoke with haughty consternation.

 "Yeah!
 Yeah!"
 The left half interrupted.
 "You are just wasting time by going about it in a roundabout manner.
-If you want her to understand that break down the solution into manageable chunks."
+If you want her to understand that, then break down the solution into manageable chunks."

 "This is something that she needs to do herself," the right half emphasised.
 "No external help may be provided."